 - 1) Walk into the cafeteria safely in a single file line.
-Cutting line or allowing others to cut are not permitted. - 2) Be seated at your class table. - 3) Talk quietly.
-It is necessary for supervisors to be able to hear in case of an emergency such as choking, and for students to hear directions. - 4) Wait to be dismissed by row or class to the serving line.
-Get milk, utensils, and all salad bar items and condiments before being seated.
-Students desiring water may get up after being seated to fill a cup at the cooler. - 5) Stay seated. - 6) Raise your hand for permission to get out of your seat for any reason. - 7) Always use good table manners. - 8) When a supervisor claps or otherwise signals, stop talking, echo the clap, and listen for directions. - 9) Take only what you will be able to eat from the salad bar.
+Cutting line or allowing others to cut are not permitted. - 2) Be seated at your class table in your designated seating arrangement. - 3) Talk quietly.
+It is necessary for supervisors to be able to hear in case of an emergency such as choking, and for students to hear directions. - 4) Stay seated. - 5) Keep masks on to and from lunch.

+- 6) Raise your hand for permission to get out of your seat for any reason. - 7) Always use good table manners. - 8) When a supervisor claps or otherwise signals, stop talking, echo the clap, and listen for directions.